 Additional theatre credits include: The Threepenny Opera (Malthouse and Victorian Opera); The 25th Annual Putnam County Spelling Bee and Songs for a New World (Doorstep Ensemble); Young Phyllis in Follies (The Production Company).
 Amy has performed on live television for ABC's Mental As fundraising special, ABC's New Year's Eve broadcast, as well as Candles by Candlelight for the Nine Network and Carols in the Domain for Channel 7.

 Amy is the co-creator and star of the musical comedy webseries Donnatelegrams, produced by the ABC and Screen Australia, and now viewable on YouTube.
 On screen, Amy also holds credits in prime time television shows: Get Krack!n', Utopia.
 The Time of Our Lives, Winners and Losers, House Husbands, and the HBO mini-series The Pacific.
 Amy features in Vis-à-Vis, winner of the 2014 British Independent Film Festival Award for Best Short Film and Space: a Skate Odyssey, winner of the 2020 NASA Film Award.
-She performed disco classics alongside Kate Ceberano with the Adelaide Symphony Orchestra in The Studio: 54 Reasons To Party and recently travelled to Perth to perform The Best of Rodgers and Hammerstein alongside Simon Gleeson with the West Australian Symphony Orchestra.
+She has performed disco classics alongside Kate Ceberano and Paulini with the Adelaide and Queensland Symphony Orchestras.
+And she's sung The Best of Rodgers and Hammerstein alongside Simon Gleeson with the West Australian Symphony Orchestra.

 Amy is a graduate of the University of Melbourne, holding a Bachelor of Arts (English Literature and Japanese) She also holds an Associate Diploma in Music (AMusA) on violin.